nooblag/bomthegov/readme.md

 **bomthegov** is a tool that can fetch satellite images, or rain or wind radar images, from the Australien [sic] [Bureau of Meteorology (BOM)](http://www.bom.gov.au/) public archive, and build simple timelapse videos from the collected data.

-It currently relies on `ncftp` to fetch the images from the public BOM FTP server, and `imagemagick` and `ffmpeg` to make timelapse videos.
+It currently relies on `wget` to fetch the images from the public BOM FTP server, and `imagemagick` and `ffmpeg` to make timelapse videos.

 For the moment, it's also particular to Debian-based Operating Systems, prefers GNU `awk`, and probably a somewhat recent version of `bash`.